How to Make Custom MATs for DAZ Studio

 Some possible uses for this method are: turning a long sleeve shirt into a short sleeve shirt or a tank top.
 Turning jeans into ripped jeans or shorts or giving a dress an entirely new shape.
 You can get really creative with it.

-Since you know where the edge of the pants is you can further customize this texture.
+Since you know where the edges of the pants are you can further customize this texture.
 For example, you could use the burn tool to make the edges darker so that the seams of the pants might look less worn (or more worn) than the front and back.
 You can also add more textures like grass stains on the knees or a belt or buttons.
 Once you’ve finished you have a custom texture that no one else has.
 Just make sure to save a version of the file that you can still edit (in the case of photoshop a .psd file) and a jpeg.
 DAZ Studio won’t recognize it if it isn’t a common file format like jpeg and by saving the other one you can always go back and make minor tweaks to the texture.

 Applying Your MATs: